jhumelsine/jhumelsine.github.io/_posts/2024-04-05-interpreter-design-pattern-design.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/e/e2/Diagram_UML_klasy_Interpreter.svg/1280px-Diagram_UML_klasy_Interpreter.svg.png" alt="Gang of Four Interpreter Class Diagram Template" title="Image Source: https://commons.wikimedia.org/wiki/File:Diagram_UML_klasy_Interpreter.svg" width = "50%" align="center" style="padding-right: 35px;">

 Their design is more of a template for Interpreter rather than a complete design.
-Compare this design to the [Composite Design Pattern](https://jhumelsine.github.io/2024/02/27/composite-design-pattern.html), and you’ll notice that it is structurally identical, but with the addition of `Context`. `Context` allows us to inject additional information.
+Compare this design to the [Composite Design Pattern](https://jhumelsine.github.io/2024/02/27/composite-design-pattern.html), and you’ll notice that it is structurally identical to Composite, but with the addition of `Context`. `Context` allows us to inject additional information.
 In the [Specification Smart Playlist Use Case](https://jhumelsine.github.io/2024/03/07/specification-design-pattern-use-case.html), the _Track_ was the injected `Context`.
 Different tracks with different attribute values would result in different specification matching results. `Context` will be designed for each DSL, since each DSL may have different information concerns.

 The GoF’s `AbstractExpression`, `TerminalExpression` and `NonterminalExpression` elements in the diagram suggest only one type of each.
 In practice, there will be many interfaces and classes of each type.
 There will be more domain specific relationships among these elements.